 Thomson Reuters is the world's leading source of intelligent information for governments, businesses and professionals.
-We combine industry expertise with innovative technology to deliver critical information to leading decision makers in the financial and risk, legal, tax and accounting, intellectual property and science and media markets, powered by the world's most trusted news organization.
+We combine industry expertise with innovative technology to deliver critical information to leading decision makers in the financial and risk, legal, tax and accounting, and media markets, powered by the world's most trusted news organization.

 Our work is global.
 Throughout 46 countries, more than 1,600 government entities have partnered with us for a wide range of software and services.
 From managing revenue collection systems for jurisdictions across the United States to mapping and recording land rights in rural China and providing property law reform advisory services in Tajikistan, we help our clients foster economic development and growth, manage natural resources and provide improved services to their people.